Physical Therapy (PT)

 PT 716G — Complex Multi System Disorders

-This course offers students’ opportunity to integrate knowledge and skills learned throughout the curriculum with application to physical therapy management of patients with complex pathologies [affecting more than one body system].
-Clinical manifestations of disease will be correlated with pathology and pathophysiology, and students will be required to explore the medical management, including diagnostic & pharmacological management of problems, Course and prognosis for pathologies addressed, and the consequences of system involvement on function and participation in life.
+This course offers students’ the opportunity to advance and integrate knowledge and skills learned throughout the curriculum with application to physical therapy management of patients with complex multi-systems pathologies.
+Clinical manifestations of disease will be correlated with pathology and pathophysiology, and emphasizes the impact of complex health conditions on prognosis for case-scenarios addressed, and the consequences of multi-system involvement on functional ability and participation in life.
+Students will be required to explore all aspects of healthcare management, including diagnostic & pharmacological management of problems, and the need for interprofessional collaboration and patient-centered care to enhance quality of life.

 4 credits